-- A Yamaha® icon is added to the home page select it to display the engine instrument panel. - If the Yamaha® system supports Troll Control, a Troll button is added to the control bar.
+- A Yamaha® icon is added to the home page select it to display the engine instrument panel. - You can customize which data is displayed on the instrument panel.
+Refer to "Instruments" on page 141. - If the Yamaha® system supports Troll Control, a Troll button is added to the control bar.
 Select this button to enable/disable troll control and control the trolling speed.